cusiman7/Static-Fire/README.md

     pip install -r requirements.txt

 ## Installation (Webserver)
     # Git clone or git push to webserver.
-You wan't a normal repository not a bare repository.
+You want a normal repository not a bare repository.
 Then...
     pip install -r requirements.txt
     cp post-receive .git/hooks/ # Will run static_fire.py after a git push is received git config --local receive.denyCurrentBranch updateInstead # Allows a git push to update the local working copy